dnanexus/pindel/Readme.md

             Example: DEL chr1 10000 50 chr2 20000 100

            -g/--genotyping
-           gentype variants if -i is also used.
+           gentype variants if -i is also turn true.

+           -Q/--output_of_breakdancer_events
-           -Q/--output_of_breakdancer_events (not supported -- input causes pindel v.0.2.5 to segfault) If breakdancer input is used, you can specify a filename here to write the confirmed breakdancer events with their exact breakpoints to The list of BreakDancer calls with Pindel support information.
+           If breakdancer input is used, you can specify a filename here to write the confirmed breakdancer events with their exact breakpoints to The list of BreakDancer calls with Pindel support information.